 The good news is that’s changing.
 Sydney Airport has done a lot of work to improve the parking situation, and nearby suburbs have lots of options for travelers happy to get a shuttle to the airport.
 Read on for a guide to the Sydney Airport parking options available to you.

 Sydney Airport on-site parking

-If you’re a no-fuss traveler, parking on-site at Sydney Airport is a great option.
+If you’re a no-fuss traveller, parking on-site at Sydney Airport is a great option.
 You’ll be right next to the terminals, so you won’t have to mess around.

 The downside?
 This is the most expensive Sydney Airport parking around.
 That being said, plan ahead and you stand to save a lot.
 All of the prices quoted below are available through the online booking platform – you should be using it to save on parking.

-At Sydney Airport the P1, P2, P3, and Blue Emu car parks cater for the domestic terminals, while P7 is the car park for international travelers.
+At Sydney Airport the P1, P2, P3, and Blue Emu car parks cater to the domestic terminals, while P7 is the car park for international travellers.

 P1 and P2: The closest parking to the domestic terminals

 If you don’t like walking, P1 and P2 are a great option for your domestic travel needs.
 These car parks are right in the middle of the domestic terminals.
 P2 is a 5-minute walk from either, while P1 is a 3 minute walk.

 Guaranteed spaces can be booked online ahead of time, and see you park in the open air lots between P1 and P2 and the Domestic Terminals, or on level 4 of the P1 lot.
 Non-guaranteed spaces are a bit cheaper and generally get you a spot in P2.
 You can still book these online.